epeery/posts/typesafe-approach-to-categorized-data/post.md

     Question "The U.S. should have some form of public health insurance" "Healthcare"
 ```

+This is the general way that we will add more functions in the future.
+Instead of creating monolithic functions that encapsulate all of our data types, we create type classes for the functionality we want and make our data types instances of that type class.

-And we can even make our new combining data type an instance too!
+We can even create an instance for our new sum data type!

 ```haskell
 instance (IsTopic a, IsTopic b) => IsTopic (a + b) where